sorny92/RGB-Depth-Prediction/readme.md

               that is dense.
 Can't be downloaded due to a [legal problem](https://futurism.com/tech-suing-facebook-princeton-data).
             * [SuperCaustics](https://github.com/MMehdiMousavi/SuperCaustics): synthetic data from UE.
-It could be useful to generate data on the fly but it doesn't have a dataset with depth.
+It could be useful to generate data on the fly, but it doesn't have a dataset with depth.

     * **Lidar/Pointcloud**:
         * [ETH3D](https://www.eth3d.net/overview):